For a faster, more profitable home sale

-Knowing basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color, pattern and texture, can help you to make better interior decorating choices for your home.
+Knowing basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color, pattern and texture, can help you to make better decorating choices for your home.

-Have you ever put a room together and it didn't turn out the way you expected?
-Maybe you followed all the rules, but it just doesn't feel right?
+Have you ever decorated a room and found that it didn't turn out the way you expected?
+Perhaps you followed all the rules, but it just didn't feel right?

-There could be just one misplaced design element that keeps you from achieving perfection!
-Even a seemingly small detail, like a coffee table that's way too tall next to the sofa can put an entire room off.
+Just one misplaced design element may be keeping you from achieving perfection!
+Even a small detail, like a coffee table that's too high next to the sofa can put an entire room off.

-When planning a room, divide it into 4 sections.
+When planning your room design, divide it into four sections.
 In visual terms, you want to balance all of your furnishings equally in all four sections of a room.

 Crowding furniture pieces to one side will make a room appear horizontally off-balance.

 For example, a fireplace at one end of a room could be offset on the other side of the room with something of equal “visual weight", like an armoire, a window, or a console table with a piece of art hanging over it.
-If it's a window wall, hang dark window treatments to offset the heaviness of a fireplace or armoire opposite it.
+If it's a window wall, hang dark or textured window treatments to offset any heaviness on the opposite side of the room.

 Color, pattern, and texture have weight as well.
 Dark colors, and busy or elaborate patterns feel visually "heavy," whereas, pale colors and smooth fabrics feel light and airy.

 Dark colors can create a "closed-in" feeling.
 Light colors can visually expand a small space.